rnemeth90/rnemeth90.github.io/content/posts/2022-07-31-first-look-at-System-Commandline.md

 Use of the library also benefits the users of your application.
 It ensures that command-line input is parsed consistently according to POSIX or Windows conventions.
 It also automatically supports tab completion and response files.

-Let's now now dive a simple example using System.CommandLine.
+Let's now dive into a simple example using System.CommandLine.

 First, we'll need to install the Nuget package.
 To do that, run this command:
 ~~~Powershell